 2. Something you wouldn’t stumble across just by clicking around.
 In other words, someone would have to show you.

-I’m offering to show you these two tricks, and others, in a free public workshop called Assemble Documents Faster that begins April 21, 2022.
-There’ll be a series of four videos (each approximately 15 minutes long, give or take) that’ll step you through the process of using these features to help you, well, assemble documents faster.
+A while back, I gave a free public workshop called Assemble Documents Faster, which was a series of four videos (each approximately 15 minutes long, give or take).
+Those videos stepped attendees through the process of using these features to help, well, assemble documents faster.

 Thanks for the video series!
 I never really paid that much attention to Quick Parts.
 After watching your first video, I created a couple of new Quick Parts in Outlook, which has saved me a lot of time in drafting emails.
 Looking forward to applying to Word as well.
 You have given me a lot to think about.
 I also read your article Sharing AutoText and Quick Parts with others and am looking forward to setting up templates that can be utilized by our entire office!